Rumeyza/Mastering-Bilkent/README.md

 2.Course / Instructor evaluation system for students.

-This desktop application is inspired by Unilica and Coursera.
+This desktop application is inspired from Unilica and Coursera.

 www.unilica.com